mattdesl/workshop-generative-art/docs/cloning.md

 # Installing `canvas-sketch-cli`

-If you haven't already, you will need to install the command-line tool *globally* like so:
+If you haven't already, you will need to install the `canvas-sketch` command-line tool *globally* like so:

 ```sh
 npm install canvas-sketch-cli --global
 ```

+> :bulb: Note the `-cli` suffix in the name; this tells npm to install the CLI tool, not the code library.

 Once installed, you won't need to run this again unless you want to update to a new version of `canvas-sketch-cli`.

 # Running & Editing a Sketch

-Once you've installed the CLI tool globally, `cd` into this repository folder and you can run each individual sketch like so:
+Once you've installed the CLI tool globally, `cd` into this repository folder and you can run each individual sketch with the `canvas-sketch` command, like so:

 ```sh
 canvas-sketch src/grid-basic.js --open